typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-exports.md

 ## When Not To Use It

-- If you specifically want to use both export kinds for stylistic reasons, you can disable this rule.
+- If you specifically want to use both export kinds for stylistic reasons, you can avoid this rule.
 - If you use `--isolatedModules` the compiler would error if a type is not re-exported using `export type`.
-If you also don't wish to enforce one style over the other, you can disable this rule.
+If you also don't wish to enforce one style over the other, you can avoid this rule.